-I am reporter with Bloomberg Law covering Medicare and a member of Investigative Reporters and Editors and the Online News Association.
+I am reporter with Bloomberg Law covering health policy and a member of Investigative Reporters and Editors.

-During my time in college, I spent eight months as an intern on the Metro desk at The Washington Post, a summer interning with Bloomberg BNA on their corporate and transactional news desk and a semester interning with The Durango Herald as their Washington Correspondent.
+During my time in college, I interned on the Metro desk at The Washington Post, the corporate and transactional news desk at Bloomberg BNA, and served as the Washington Correspondent for The Durango Herald.
 I started my career in journalism at my high school newspaper, where I rose to be editor-in-chief of the nationally-ranked website.